From £249.00View All

 The Spirit of ETIQUS

 When asked what sets Golf apart from other sports most people will reply ‘etiquette’.
-Whilst the pocket rules of golf are a daunting 208 pages the etiquette of golf is captured in less than 18 words.
-The fundamentals of showing consideration to others, taking care of the course and playing at a good pace are the core principles embodied in an ETIQUS timepiece.
-If you can remember and commit to these three principles then you’re well on course to being ‘a golfer’.
+Whilst even the Players Edition rules of golf are a daunting 134 pages the etiquette of golf is captured in less than 18 words.
+The fundamentals of showing consideration to others, taking care of the course and playing at a prompt pace are the core principles embodied in an ETIQUS timepiece.
+If you can remember and commit to these three principles then you’re well on course to being ‘a good golfer’.

 Etiquette is the essence of the spirit of the game and is its defining quality.